TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Globe had 2nd warmest April and year to date on record Last month also saw record-low Arctic, near-record-low Antarctic sea ice AROUND NOAA // Video: NOAA testing unmanned aircraft to measure lower atmosphere Video: Endangered ocean animals making a comeback Science meets commerce: Aerial data collection helped this small business soar
+Enter Search Terms Above-normal Atlantic hurricane season is most likely this year ‘Weak or non-existent’ El Nino is a factor AROUND NOAA // NOAA’s newest geostationary satellite will be positioned as GOES-East this fall Globe had 2nd warmest April and year to date on record Video: NOAA testing unmanned aircraft to measure lower atmosphere

 *   About our agency
 *   News and features